 Cut for a necessary MPAA R rating

-accompanied by a parent or adult guardian.
+they are accompanied by a parent or adult guardian.
 Initially, when 20th Century fox submitted the film to the MPAA for a rating, the ratings board offered the filmmakers an NC-17 rating.
-Films with an NC-17 rating are not allowed mass advertising in the American
+Films with an NC-17 rating are not allowed mass advertising

 Cut Scenes: Sex scene cut for an R rating